Tiny-Home-Consulting/Dependiject/README.md

 ![Supported Platforms][3]
 ![Version][8]

-Dependiject provides simple and flexible dependency injection for testability and inversion of control in SwiftUI apps.
+Dependiject provides simple, flexible, and thread-safe dependency injection for testability and inversion of control in SwiftUI apps.

 ## Overview